Economy of Scotland: Shipbuilding

+The presence of shipbuilding and shipyards on the River Clyde has greatly diminished, and by October 2025, Ferguson Marine was the last operating shipbuilder on the lower Clyde.
+Developments on the River Clyde in 2025 include the announcement of a new shipbuilding welding centre which will be operated by Rolls Royce to support the construction and maintenance of Royal Navy submarines.

+Manufacturing

 Manufacturing in Scotland has shifted its focus, with heavy industries such as shipbuilding and iron and steel declining in their importance and contribution to the economy.
 It is generally argued that this has been in response to increasing globalisation and competition from low-cost producers across the world, which has eroded Scotland's comparative advantage in such industries over the later half of the 20th century.
 However, the decline in heavy industry in Scotland has been supplanted with the rise in the manufacture of lighter, less labour-intensive products such as optoelectronics, software, chemical products and derivatives as well as life sciences.
 The engineering and defence sectors employ around 30,000 people in Scotland.
-The principal companies operating in the sector include; BAE Systems, Rolls-Royce, Raytheon, Alexander Dennis, Thales, SELEX Galileo, Weir Group and Babcock.
+The principal companies operating in the sector include; BAE Systems, Rolls-Royce, Raytheon, Alexander Dennis, Thales, Leonardo UK, Weir Group and Babcock.
 The decline of heavy industry resulted in a sectoral shift of labour.
 This led to smaller firms strengthening links with the academic community and substantial, industry-specific retraining programmes for the workforce.

+Scottish Aviation produced a number of internationally successful aircraft, mostly notably the Scottish Aviation Pioneer, Scottish Aviation Twin Pioneer, the Handley Page Jetstream and the Scottish Aviation Bulldog.
+The Bulldog aircraft was a major success for Scottish Aviation, having sold large numbers to the Swedish Air Force.
+Scottish Aviation is now part of BAE System, and continues to be based and operates from Prestwick in South Ayrshire.
+William Beardmore and Company were granted a licence to build German aeroplanes, and were the only Scottish company to build airships – the R33-class airship and the engines for the R101.
+By the end of World War II, Scotland's aviation industry employed an excess of 30,000 people, producing aircraft and aero-engines.
+The aviation industry in Scotland had over 150 operational companies in 2009, with Scotland's west coat aviation sector primarily operating within manufacture, repair and overhaul, whilst the east coast of the country is mostly associated with avionic, including radar, laser systems and cockpit displays manufacturing.